-This easy vegan meatball curry has the most addictive, spicy tomato coconut sauce.
+This easy vegan meatball curry has the most delicious, spicy tomato coconut sauce.
 Ladle it over a bowlful of cumin rice or scoop it up with vegan naan for a tasty and satisfying meal you'll remember long after you've licked every last bit up.
 A one-pot, gluten-free and soy-free recipe.

 This deeply satisfying, one-pot dish is what I rustle up when I want a hearty, nourishing curry in a hurry and it never lets me down.
 Even Jay, my picky eater, goes back for second and third helpings of this Vegan Meatball Curry.
 It's that good.